siewmeng/sm/file03_do_try_catch.md

 3. *Main code that uses this function must be able to receive these errors when occurs*.

 **Step 1.
 Define errors**
-Using enum to define different error messages, and declare this enum as **Error** type.
+Using enum to define different error messages, and declare this enum as **Error** type (which is a must!).
 ```
 enum mySystemErrors:Error {
     case lowVoltage